 Having silky smooth limbs is so tempting for many of us, and living stubble-free allows more time for the fun things in life.
 Many options exist for the removal of body hair, including shaving, waxing and threading, but laser removal offers a more permanent solution.
 Before booking your hair removal treatment, it’s wise to read up on all the facts to ensure that this is the right approach for you.

-Laser hair removal works by targetting the pigment that creates colour in the hair – melanin, deep in the hair follicle.
+Laser hair removal works by targeting the pigment that creates colour in the hair – melanin, deep in the hair follicle.
 Light is sent from the machine’s handpiece into the hair follicle, damaging it and destroying the hair root, preventing any further growth.
 Subsequently the hair, now without a root to anchor it in the follicle, falls out, leaving smooth, stubble-free skin.

 This is a question we get asked a lot, and the answer varies depending on the area of the body being targeted.
 The skin on the face can be quite sensitive and treatment here may be uncomfortable.
 Many people report that it feels like being lightly flicked with an elastic band and that afterwards, the sensation is similar to a mild sunburn.
 On skin that is less sensitive, such as legs and arms, people often mention a tingling ‘pins and needles’ feeling.